 Pearls are graded according to luster, nacre thickness, roundness, and the presence or absence of surface flaws.

 - Luster describes the shininess of the pearl's surface.
-A pearl with good luster reflects things in its surface while one with poor luster has a dull or even chalky surface.
+A pearl with good luster reflects things on its surface, while one with poor luster has a dull or even chalky surface.

-- Nacre thickness.
-Nacre is coating that the oyster creates on the surface of the pearl.
-The thicker the nacre, the longer the pearl has been in the oyster and the longer it will remain lustrous.
+- Nacre is the coating that the oyster creates on the surface of the pearl.
+The thicker the nacre, the longer the pearl has been in the oyster, and the longer it will remain lustrous.

-- Roundness.
-The rounder the pearl, the more valuable.
+- The rounder the pearl, the higher its value will be.
 The only exception is for baroque (irregular) pearls that form in unusually striking or attractive shapes.

-- Surface.
-The pearl's surface should be regular, without blisters, bumps, or pits.
+- The pearl's surface should be regular, without blisters, bumps, or pits.

-- Size.
-The larger the pearl, the more valuable.
+- The larger the pearl, the more valuable it will be.

 Akoya pearls are graded on the AAA to A scale.

 - An AAA pearl is the highest grade, with a regular surface and high luster.
 The surface should be virtually flawless.